Apple Watch Series 5

 New to Apple Watch was the introduction of titanium as a case material.
 Following in the footsteps of other high-end watch brands, Apple gave customers the option of either a silver or space black titanium case.

-Titanium is a high-quality, highly-durable material, making the titanium watch an excellent choice for those who want a combination of both form and function.
+Titanium is a high-quality, highly-durable material, making the titanium watch an excellent choice for those who want a combination of form and function.
 Apple used a "natural titanium finish" that resulted in a brushed metal look.

 The silver titanium body showed off this brushed appearance more than the space black version, which featured the same diamond-like coating that the stainless steel Apple Watch body employs.